 With all these long-ass sections, an attempt at a conclusion is imperative.
 The Dutch School’s Metamodernism: Historicity, Affect and Depth After Postmodernism is a great book that may very well establish their metamodern cred as successors to Fredric Jameson’s critical foothold, although fully realized metamodernism may in fact be ‘the cultural logic of post-capitalism’, in the way that Jameson’s Postmodernism was ‘The Cultural Logic of Late Capitalism.’
 This is certainly what I aspire to help define in advance of it arising.

-(We can’t keep calling the current stage ‘late capitalism’ forever… So if I may, I suggest that in the interim we call our current stage of capitalism ‘retarded-stage capitalism,’ which as a verb literally means to “delay or hold back in terms of progress or development.”
-Since about 2000, and especially since the 2008 financial crisis, it has been retrograde and retarded (no offense; not to be conflated with the slur); and to be sure Hanzi Freinacht also uses this word and justifies it in The Listening Society.
+(We can’t keep calling the current stage ‘late capitalism’ forever… So if I may, I suggest that in the interim of hypermodernism we call our current stage of capitalism ‘retarded-stage capitalism,’ which as a verb literally means to “delay or hold back in terms of progress or development.”
+Since about 2000, and especially since the 2008 financial crisis, it has been retrograde and retarded (not to be conflated with the slur); and to be sure Hanzi Freinacht also uses this word and justifies it in The Listening Society on similar grounds.
 If this is rejected, the more politically correct ‘terminal-stage capitalism’ would also fit.
 Either way, it’s a step to transitioning to post-capitalism.)